wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 When a user clicks sign in on your web application, Choreo will redirect the user to the configured identity provider and handle the authentication process, conforming to the OICD/OAuth2.0 protocols.
 On successful sign-in, Choreo will set the relevant session cookies and redirect the user to the post-sign-in path (default is `/`).
 The user can then invoke any Choreo-deployed APIs depending on the permission granted.

 !!! note
-    Refer to [configure identity provider section](#step-3-configure-the-identity-provider-for-the-web-application) for details on how to configure an identity provider for the web application.
+    Refer to [configure the identity provider section](#step-3-configure-the-identity-provider-for-the-web-application) for details on configuring an identity provider for the web application.
     The userbase for the web application will be coming from this configured identity provider.

 ### Step 1.2: Obtain user information claims